mitulchy07/password-manager/README.md

 # PasswordManager
 This is a simple personal password manager tool developed using TypeScript and Angular.
 It allows users to securely store and manage their passwords for different applications.
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.6.

 ## Features